Contract for deed

-Contract for deed (aka land contract or installment contract) occurs when a buyer agrees to make a down payment and a monthly loan payment, and the seller retains legal title to the property during the contract term and the buyer is granted equitable title.
-At the end of the contract when the buyer pays off the loan, the seller delivers clear title.
-Contract for deed is great for people/businesses that want to make high return on the money.
-Also this is an ideal method to sell a property that requires a lot of repairs or difficult to sell since banks typically do not finance purchases that need a lot of rehab.
-Unlike a traditional sale when you receive proceeds from the closing, in contract for deed transaction seller becomes a lender and finances the buyer, while making 3-8% return on the money (interest rate is always negotiable).
-Buyers most likely are willing to pay more for contract for deed purchases since they save money on loan origination and other fees that banks charge while originating the loan.
+Contract for deed (aka land contract or installment contract) occurs when a buyer agrees to make a down payment and a monthly loan payment.
+At the same time the seller retains legal title to the property during the contract term and the buyer is granted the equitable title.
+At the end of the contract when the buyer pays off the loan, the seller delivers a clear title.
+Contract for deed is great for people/businesses that want to make a high return on money.

 Also, this is an ideal method to sell a property that requires a lot of repairs or is difficult to sell.
 The banks typically do not finance purchases that need a lot of rehab.
 Unlike a traditional sale when you receive proceeds from the closing.
 In a contract for deed, the transaction seller becomes a lender and finances the buyer.
 The seller also makes 3-8% return on the money (the interest rate is always negotiable).
 Buyers most likely are willing to pay more for contracts for deed purchases.
 The reason for this is that they save money on loan origination and other fees charged by the bank.